Last updated August 11 at 3:36pm

 In addition, business interruption as a result of the spread of COVID-19 can impact workers’ compensation benefits.
 In the event businesses are temporarily closed, or a layoff occurs, changes in temporary benefits could be triggered for injured workers who are off work or on light duty for a work injury.
 Workers in the hospitality, travel, and event venue industries are already beginning to experience this.

 The impact that treatment delays or business interruptions may have on injured workers will vary from jurisdiction to jurisdiction.
+The legal and medical impacts from COVID-19 continue to evolve causing our recommendations and best practices to change.
+We are doing our best to keep our clients updated as these changes go into effect.
 As the recommendations in these scenarios may also vary greatly depending on the facts of the specific claim, our MVP attorneys are available to answer questions about these scenarios as they arise.

 Read more to find out specifics in each of our jurisdictions.